Get Better and Better

 Seek to surpass their own role model

-Nurture their junior colleagues to surpass their own performance
+Nurture their colleagues to surpass their own performance

-The idea behind lean is to discover a better way of doing things.
-People are critical to discover that better way, by understanding the work being done, unearthing the problems, developing solutions to those problems and transforming the work.
+The idea behind is to discover a better way of doing things, which is always there.
+People are key to discover the better way, by understanding how the work is currently being done, unearthing the problems in current way of doing the work, developing solutions to those problems and transforming the work.

-It can be characterized as a continuous series of controlled experiments, It encourages people for continuous experimentation.
+Lean Management can be characterized as a continuous series of controlled experiments.
+It encourages people for continuous experimentation.
 It governs the way people do their work, the way they interact with one another, the way production or service value streams are constructed, and the way people learn and improve.
-Every activity, linkages, and value creation path is designed to sense and surfaces problems rather than hiding the problem.
+Every activity, linkages, and value creation path is designed to sense and surface problems rather than hiding the problem.
 Together, people find innovative solutions to the problems.
 As the processes and system matures, the standards are raised to create the problem.

 " No problem is the biggest problem."